amvjakob/differential-gene-expression/part_of_process_report.md

 - ### What are your primary results?
 Were you able to answer your hypothesis?
 Did you have any positive results?
 If no, postulate a discussion as to why that may be.
 Provide plots and/or tables to present your results. - List some challenges that you encountered?
 How will you address them?

 We identified 40 different genes between between control and autism cases (p-value cutoff = 0.01) by using the multiple linear regression. one of our hypothesis was that different gene expression would be detectable in comparing control and autism cases.
+Additionally, our PCA results show that age, diagnosis (control and autism) and batch are all not related to first two of the variability we are observing in our data.